-In planning and performing our audit, we considered Monterey Peninsula Community College District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the Building Fund's financial statements, but not for the purpose of expressing an opinion on the effectiveness of Monterey Peninsula Community College District's internal control over the Building Fund's financial reporting.
+In planning and performing our audit, we considered Monterey Peninsula Community College District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the Building Fund's financial statements, but not for the purpose of expressing an opinion on the effectiveness of Monterey Peninsula Community College District's internal control over the Building Fund's financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of Monterey Peninsula Community College District's internal control over financial reporting.

-A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the District's ability to initiate, authorize, record, process, or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the District's Building Fund's financial statements that is more than inconsequential will not be prevented or detected by the District's internal control.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency, or combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of Monterey Peninsula Community College District's Building Fund's financial statements will not be prevented, or detected and corrected on a timely basis.